Listen to this article

 -

-Multiple Actions Scenario: You plan to pay off a credit card and simultaneously apply for a mortgage.
-The simulator predicts a 15-point increase from paying off the card but doesn't account for the potential 10-point decrease from the mortgage inquiry and new credit line.
-Your actual score change could differ significantly from the simulator’s prediction.
+Multiple Actions Scenario: You plan to pay off that same card and apply for a mortgage.
+The simulator might show a 15-point increase from the payoff but won't factor in the potential 10-point dip from the mortgage inquiry.
+The final change to your score could be completely different than what the tool predicted.

 Common Mistakes and Considerations